fairfield-university-ba-510-spring2019/final-project-the-wrecking-crew/ReadMe.md

     - Each column has a sensible data type (Domain integrity); are there truncation or translation errors?
     - Each row describes a unique entity (Entity integrity); just having a PK is not enough: you will need to look for duplicate a data records
     - Each relationship is implemented correctly (Relational integrity); are the FKs JOIN-compatible with the PKs? does each mandatory relationship have a corresponding NOT NULL constraint?
     - Annotate your queries in Markdown so we know what you are testing and why.
+        - We designed and built a data warehouse called `CourseDataWarehouse.db`based on a star schema design.
+        - Document each fact table (and associated dimensions) as a separate ERD named **[fact_table.pdf](Docs/fact_table.pdf)**
+- We tested our `CourseDataWarehouse.db` for data integrity.
+Queries can be found in **[CourseDataWarehouseTest.ipynb](Docs/CourseDataWarehouseTest.ipynb)** notebook
+- Demo your results with useful queries.
+    - Create yet another new notebook called **[CourseDataWarehouseDemo.ipynb](Docs/CourseDataWarehouseDemo.jpynb)** that illustrates the usefulness of the data warehouse with a few informative queries.
+        - Number the queries so we can refer to them by number later.
+(In other words, make sure your queries have entity integrity.)
+        - In your Markdown include remarks about why, when, and how the query might be used in practice.
+If your query results suggest anything insightful, then include a cell below the query results with Markdown-formatted remarks.
+ - Walkthrough presentation